-26.1 A Notice of Motion must be in writing signed by a Councillor, and be lodged with or sent to the Chief Executive Officer at least 7 days prior to the Council meeting to allow sufficient time for the Chief Executive Officer to include the Notice of Motion in agenda papers for a Council meeting.
+- 26.1 A Notice of Motion must be in writing signed by a Councillor, and be lodged with or sent to the Chief Executive Officer at least 7 days prior to the Council meeting to allow sufficient time for the Chief Executive Officer to include the Notice of Motion in agenda papers for a Council meeting. - 26.2 A Notice of Motion (NOM) must call for a report if the NOM proposes any action that: - a) Impacts the level of Council service; - b) Commits Council to expenditure that is not included in the Council budget; - c) Proposes to establish, amend or extend a Council policy; - d) Proposes to impact the rights of any person who has not had the opportunity to contribute their views; - e) Commits Council to a contractual arrangement; or - f) Concerns any litigation in respect of which Council is party. - 26.3 The Chief Executive Officer may reject any Notice of Motion which: - a) Is vague or unclear in intention; - b) It is beyond Council's power to pass; - c) If passed would result in Council otherwise acting invalidly; - d) Is an operational service request; or - e) Relates to a matter that has been previously resolved by Council or is acted on; but must:

-- 26.2 A Notice of Motion (NOM) must call for a report if the NOM proposes any action that: - a) Impacts the level of Council service; - b) Commits Council to expenditure that is not included in the Council budget; - c) Proposes to establish, amend or extend a Council policy; - d) Proposes to impact the rights of any person who has not had the opportunity to contribute their views; - e) Commits Council to a contractual arrangement; or - f) Concerns any litigation in respect of which Council is party. - 26.3 The Chief Executive Officer may reject any Notice of Motion which: - a) Is vague or unclear in intention; - b) It is beyond Council's power to pass; - c) If passed would result in Council otherwise acting invalidly; - d) Is an operational service request; or - e) Relates to a matter that has been previously resolved by Council or is acted on; but must: - i) Give the Councillor who lodged it an opportunity to amend or withdraw it prior to rejection, if it is practicable to do so; and - ii) Notify in writing the Councillor who lodged it of the rejection and reasons for the rejection. - 26.4 The full text of any Notice of Motion accepted by the Chief Executive Officer must be included in the agenda. - 26.5 Except by leave of Council, each Notice of Motion before any meeting must be considered in the order in which they were received. - 26.6 If a Councillor who has given a Notice of Motion is absent from the meeting or fails to move the motion when called upon by the Chair, any other Councillor may move the motion.
-Any Notice of Motion can be amended and the mover and seconder of the motion may accept a proposed amendment or amend the motion when first putting it. - 26.7 If a Notice of Motion is not moved at the Council meeting at which it is listed, it lapses.
+- i) Give the Councillor who lodged it an opportunity to amend or withdraw it prior to rejection, if it is practicable to do so; and - ii) Notify in writing the Councillor who lodged it of the rejection and reasons for the rejection. - 26.4 The full text of any Notice of Motion accepted by the Chief Executive Officer must be included in the agenda. - 26.5 If a Councillor who has given a Notice of Motion is absent from the meeting or fails to move the motion when called upon by the Chair, any other Councillor may move the motion.
+Any Notice of Motion can be amended and the mover and seconder of the motion may accept a proposed amendment or amend the motion when first putting it. - 26.6 If a Notice of Motion is not moved at the Council meeting at which it is listed, it lapses.